-Signs within Dana Point Harbor shall conform to the approved Master Harbor Sign Program, except as provided for in the following standards or as otherwise established by approval of the County of Orange Dana Point Harbor Department and approved by the Dana Point Harbor Review Board (DPHRB) Director, OC Dana Point Harbor.
+Signs within Dana Point Harbor shall conform to the approved Master Harbor Sign Program, except as provided for in the following standards or as otherwise established by approval of the County of Orange - Dana Point Harbor Department and approved by the Dana Point Harbor Review Board (DPHRB) Director, OC Dana Point Harbor.
 Applications for free-standing ground signs, including monument, directional, identification, bulletin boards and temporary, shall be accompanied by scale drawings indicating the size, sign copy, colors, method and intensity of illumination, height, sign area and general location of all signs on the building or leasehold site.

-a) Freestanding Monument Signs - For single retail tenants, signs shall be restricted to a maximum height of six (6) feet (including base structure) and width of twelve (12) feet for an overall area of seventy-two (72) square feet.
-For multi-tenant signs, the maximum dimensions shall not exceed eight (8) feet in height or sixteen (16) feet in width for an overall area of one-hundred and twenty-eight (128) square feet.

-All Freestanding Monument Signs shall be two (2) sided, placed in landscaped planter areas in a location perpendicular to the street.
-All multi-tenant signs shall be restricted to a maximum of six (6) tenant names.

-b) Upper Level Tenant Identification Signs - The upper level Tenant Identification Sign is a wall mounted sign placed on a building at or above the second floor level for greater visibility and is intended to identify businesses to pedestrian and roadway traffic.
-The maximum sign area height and width shall not exceed one-half the wall area height or width to which the sign is attached or a maximum letter height of twentyfour (24) inches.
-The total sign area shall not exceed one (1) square foot per lineal foot of leased space frontage up to a maximum of forty-two (42) square feet.
+- a) Freestanding Monument Signs For single retail tenants, signs shall be restricted to a maximum height of six (6) feet (including base structure) and width of twelve (12) feet for an overall area of seventy-two (72) square feet.
+For multitenant signs, the maximum dimensions shall not exceed eight (8) feet in height or sixteen (16) feet in width for an overall area of one-hundred and twenty-eight (128) square feet. - All Freestanding Monument Signs shall be two (2) sided, placed in landscaped planter areas in a location perpendicular to the street.
+All multi-tenant signs shall be restricted to a maximum of six (6) tenant names. - b) Upper Level Tenant Identification Signs The upper level Tenant Identification Sign is a wall mounted sign placed on a building at or above the second floor level for greater visibility and is intended to identify businesses to pedestrian and roadway traffic.
+The maximum sign area height and width shall not exceed one-half the wall area height or width to which the sign is attached or a maximum letter height of twenty-four (24) inches.
+The total sign area shall not exceed one c) Ground Level Primary Tenant Identification Signs - The Ground Level Primary Tenant Identification Sign is a wall mounted sign placed on a build at the ground floor level and is intended to identify select Harbor tenants to adjacent pedestrian and roadway traffic.
+The maximum sign area height and width shall not exceed one-half (1⁄2) the wall area height or width to which the sign is attached or a maximum letter height of eighteen (18) inches.
+The total sign area shall not exceed one (1) square foot per lineal foot of leased space frontage up to a maximum of thirty-six (36) square feet.

+(1) square foot per lineal foot of leased space frontage up to a maximum of forty-two (42) square feet.